2025 Khan Yunis offensive: June

 On 6 June, Palestinian militants killed five Israeli soldiers in an ambush east of Khan Yunis, that involved a building rigged with an explosive which collapsed and killed the soldiers.

 On 9 June, the IDF completed the capture of all of eastern Khan Yunis.

 On 12 June, the Gaza Humanitarian Foundation (GHF) reported that a bus carrying about two dozen Palestinian GHF workers was attacked by Hamas while on its way to a distribution center near Khan Yunis.
 The attack killed at least eight people and caused multiple injuries.
 Hamas said that the aid workers were in reality members of the Popular Forces.

-On 24 June, seven Israeli soldiers operating in Khan Yunis were killed by an explosive device, thought to have been planted by Hamas' Al-Qassam Brigades.
+On 24 June, seven Israeli soldiers operating in Khan Yunis were killed after a Hamas fighter climbed onto their APC and hurled a Shawaz EFP into the vehicle’s hatch.

 On 26 June, the Barbakh clan, which reportedly opposes both Hamas and Israel, engaged in armed clashes with Hamas forces at the Nasser Hospital in Khan Yunis.

 On 27 June, Popular Forces militants reportedly seized control of the Nasser Hospital after a gunbattle with Hamas forces.